 Can I upgrade my Ranger alloy wheels further?

-Yes, you absolutely can upgrade your wheels and tyres even further beyond the options included with the Ford Ranger that are listed here.
+Yes, you absolutely can upgrade your wheels and tyres even further beyond the options included with the New Ford Ranger finance that are listed here.
 If you’ve decided you want your Ford Ranger to have the best connection with the road and the off-road, at Swiss Vans we stock an extensive range of Ford Ranger Alloy Wheels and can assist you in choosing the right size wheels and tyres to get the best, most durable, safest, and most responsive drive possible.

 We source both standard and premium alloy wheels from the most reputable brands around the world.
 These include Assassin TRS, Wraith, Aero Super-T, OZ Racing, Calibre, AEZ, BBS and many more.